 All bedding is also provided on Intrepid trips to Iceland, so there are no extra things to pack.

-Tip: If you are keen to get out of cosy accomodations and go camping, Intrepid’s sister company for 20-somethings, Geckos Adventures, has the trip for you!
-The 7-day Iceland Camping Adventure is perfect for adventurers.
+Tip: If you are looking to get out of cosy accomodations and to go camping, the 18-29s One Week Camping in Iceland trip is perfect for adventurers.
 You’ll spend 2 nights in a guesthouse and 4 camping.
 So, bring a sleeping bag and get excited.

 A note on money